Canva Review — All the Pros and Cons

 Clips can either be imported to the uploads section, or you can add them to your video timeline using Canva’s extensive library of stock videos (which you’ll find in its ‘Elements’ section).
 Alternatively, you can use your webcam to record video directly into Canva.

 The clips themselves can be manipulated in various ways — for example, you can crop, flip or animate them.
-However, during our tests, we found that when we added animations to videos in Canva, they did not always export successfully — there may be a bug to address here.
+However, during my tests, I found that when I added animations to videos in Canva, they did not always export successfully — there may be a bug to address here.

 Using the video background removal tool in Canva

-Although this is just available in BETA mode for now, and only works with videos that are 90 seconds or less in length, it’s very effective at stripping out busy backgrounds behind speakers — and just as easy to use as Canva’s background removal tool for static images.
+This is surprisingly effective at stripping out busy backgrounds behind speakers — and just as easy to use as Canva’s background removal tool for static images.

 Another nifty (and recently introduced) feature that helps simplify video editing is Canva’s automated ‘beat sync’ tool.
 This automatically matches your clips, footage, and accompanying animations to the tempo of the background music you’re using in your video.